rahafha1/libray_website_voice_assistanat1/README.md

-project name : libraray website voice assistant how to use : download the zip file (library_website_voice_assistant1.zip) unzip the project . in the project folder you will also find a README that will give you the instructions you need to be able to use this project helpfully .
+## project name : libraray website voice assistant
+## how to use:
+1.download the (library_website_voice_assistant1.zip)
+2. Extract the files.
+3. open "voice.py" in your editor and run it! .
+## Features
+- in this project you will be able to communicate with library website using only your voice orders .
+- Easy to customize.
+- Clean, responsive design
+## note
+A README file is included, providing detailed instructions to help you use the project efficiently.